AriasLcr/AriasLcr/README.md

-# Hello, I'm Gabriel Arias Lacruz 👋
+# Hello, I'm Gabriel Arias 👋

 ## 🎓 About Me
 I'm a second-year student at the Rochester Institute of Technology pursuing a degree in Computing & Information Technologies.
 I specialize in Full-Stack Development with a keen interest in creating efficient and user-friendly software solutions.